Photo credit, Grace/Fury hero image: Disrupted Memory by Lisa Tomasetti

 why now?

-Violence against women and children is a problem of epidemic proportions in Australia.
-One in 3 women has experienced physical violence since the age of 15, and one in 5 has experienced sexual violence.
-In 2021, girls aged 10 to 17 made up 42% of female sexual assault victims.
-(May 2024)
+- One in 3 women has experienced physical violence since the age of 15, and one in 5 has experienced sexual violence.

-teenagers will lead the way
+young people will lead the way

-Teenage girls will lead the charge in Grace/Fury.
-FLING, Bega’s youth physical theatre company, whose edgy teenage energy is an inspirational driving force for Grace/Fury and key collaborators in this work.
 The FLING cohort will be joined by dozens more female singers, actors, percussionists and musicians of all ages will create a large-scale, mobile ‘Greek Chorus’ of 100+ performers, inspired by antipatriarchal heroines, the #metoo global protest movements and even the Matildas, responding to the Demeter and Persephone story in a ritual embodiment of female rage, power and celebration.

 I kept her room as she left it – Madonna posters blu-tacked to the wall over a bed crammed with soft toys.
 I wore her kimono around the house for weeks, wept in bars and cafes, bus stops, petrol stations, and supermarket checkouts.